IceHe/lib/mac/setup-guide.md

 ```

 NOTICE : The installations may REQUIRE you to input PASSWORD,
-e.g. `karabiner-elements`, `microsoft-office`, `parallels`, `wireshark` and etc.
+e.g. `karabiner-elements`

 #### Mac App Store

 Install the required softwares via Mac App Store

-Note : The softwares unavailable on Homebrew-Cask may be available on Mac App Store.
+Note : The softwares unavailable on Homebrew-Cask may be available on Mac App Store

 - 1Password - _done above_
 - Copy 'Em